DaveY61/SurePortfolio/README.md

 > [!NOTE]
 > You may use the deployed WEB site *(see [4.1 Getting Started](#41-getting-started))*<br>
 > You may clone this as a starting point for your own application.<br>
-> You may review the [Development Steps](#5-development-steps) to leverage parts for your own application.
+> You may review the [Pre-Development Steps](#5-pre-development-steps) to leverage parts for your own application.

 > [!WARNING]
 > This is a ***work in progress*** so if you like where this is heading then be sure to check back later.<br>